 Since the shares sold with the Average Cost method are considered to be those acquired first, and all the shares in this example were acquired within a one-year period, the $153.79 would be a short-term capital gain under current rules.
 The investor's new cumulative tax cost after the sale is $9,376.85 ($11,723.06 - $2,346.21); the average cost per share remains $18.68.

-On November 20, 2010, the investor exchanged $2,000 (103.5 shares).
+On November 20, 2012, the investor exchanged $2,000 (103.5 shares).
 Exchanges from one fund to another are treated the same as any purchase or sale for tax purposes.
-The cumulative tax cost prior to this second transaction is $12,105.27.
-Dividing this by the 642.8 share balance produces an average cost per share of $18.83.
+The investor held both noncovered shares (shares acquired prior to January 1, 2012) and covered shares (shares acquired on or after January 1, 2012) in the account.
+Unless the investor specified otherwise, the exchange using Average Cost would be deemed to have redeemed the noncovered shares first.
+For the noncovered shares, the cumulative tax cost prior to this second transaction is $10,581.59 and an average cost per share of $18.68.

 The procedure for calculating your tax basis is no different for a fixed income, non-money market fund.
 (Money market funds are managed to maintain a constant share price, so transactions generate neither gains nor losses.)